amanfoundongithub/Microeconomics-Notes/README.md

 ## Contribute To This

-_Anyone can contribute to this project by raising a PR for the same.
+_Anyone can contribute to this project by raising a PR.
 I will try to review and merge the PR as soon as possible._

 ## Thanks for Reading this!
 Have a great day ahead